kaosdev/map.js/README.md

   },
 ];

-// Instantiate a new roadmap
-new SketchMap(sketchmap, { labels, arrows, width: 512 });
+// Instantiate a new sketchmap new SketchMap(sketchmap, { labels, arrows, width: 512 });
 ```